yanxuanshaozhu/CS61A/note/Notes.md

 # Project 01 Hog

+1 Randint

 ```python
 randint(a,b) # a <= x <= b
 ```

-Nonlocal variable: a variable declared in the outer function but can be modified in the inner function
+2 Nonlocal variable: a variable declared in the outer function but can be modified in the inner function

 ```python
 def f1():